textmate/latex.tmbundle/Support/help.markdown

 2. If you use an external viewer then the `Typeset & View` window will automatically close if there are no errors or warnings, unless the “keep log window open” preference is checked.

 ## Refreshing the Viewer
-The `Typeset & View (PDF)` command uses a short Applescript to tell Skim, TeXniscope, or the TeXShop viewers to reload the pdf file once ALL the typesetting is complete.
+The `Typeset & View (PDF)` command uses a short Applescript to tell Skim, or the TeXShop viewer to reload the pdf file once ALL the typesetting is complete.
 This is more efficient than enabling the auto-refresh feature in the viewers because it often takes more than one run of LaTeX before the document is really ready to view.
 In that case most viewers would try to reload the pdf multiple times.

 # PDFSync

 The [pdfsync][] package allows you to easily hop back and forth between the document and generated PDF version, granted you use an external previewer which supports pdfsync.
-In the following we will assume the use of TeXniscope or Skim.
+In the following we will assume the use of Skim.

 [pdfsync]: http://itexmac.sourceforge.net/pdfsync.html